MicrosoftDocs/fabric-docs/docs/admin/monitoring-workspace.md

 :::image type="content" source="./media/admin-monitoring/second-data-refresh.png" alt-text="Image shows a scheduled refresh in the workspace.":::

-To maintain the scheduled refresh process, consider the following:
+To maintain the scheduled refresh process, consider the following limitations:

 * If the user who first accessed the workspace is no longer an admin, scheduled refreshes in the workspace fail.
 This issue can be mitigated by having any other admin log into Fabric, as their credentials will automatically be assigned to all semantic models in the workspace to support any future data refreshes.